-Doug Selby, CEO
+Doug Selby, CEO – BS (Chemistry), CAPS

-Kirk Brandon, COO, CFO
+Kirk Brandon, COO, CFO – BA (Accounting), LAS

-Vice-President of Meadowlark Builders, Kirk attended Michigan State University and graduated with a BA in Accounting.
+COO and co-owner of Meadowlark Builders, Kirk attended Michigan State University and graduated with a BA in Accounting.
 After college, Kirk co-founded a woodworking company with Doug Selby.
 Kirk moved to Seattle in 1997 and worked as a cabinet-maker.
 Under the mentorship of John Blunt, Kirk mastered the art of cabinetmaking, and worked with proprietary CAD software developed to streamline the production of built-in cabinets.
 Kirk moved back to Michigan in 2003 and co-founded Meadowlark Builders with Doug in 2004.

 Kirk spent several years studying primitive living skills, and enjoys camping, hiking and kayaking.
 A wine enthusiast, Kirk also enjoys food and music.
-Kirk has built 2 guitars, with several others in various states of production.
+Kirk has built two guitars, with several others in various states of production.

 Katie joined the Meadowlark team in March 2014, and is thoroughly enjoying her role.
 After growing up rearranging friends’ bedrooms, drawing, and doing math problems for a hobby, she became interested in design, specifically the impact an environment can make on an individual’s well-being and behavior.
 She pursued her new-found passion at Central Michigan University, graduated with her Bachelor’s for Interior Design, and gained work experience designing for commercial settings.
 Now at Meadowlark, Katie continues to design with intentionality and is pursuing another passion: people!